MicrosoftDocs/learn/learn-pr/iot/continuously-export-data-from-iot-central-power-bi/includes/6-create-powerbi-app-view-your-data-remotely.md

 It takes only minutes to build a functioning Power BI dashboard, as you'll see in the next unit.

-To accept Azure IoT Central data as a source, you'll need to create an Azure event hub and a Stream Analytics job.
+To accept Azure IoT Central data as a source, you need to create an Azure event hub and a Stream Analytics job.

 ## Next steps

 Power Apps is the more powerful of the two technologies.
 You can build more sophisticated apps with Power Apps than with Power BI.
 Currently, however, the Power Apps service requires a paid subscription to enable Azure data as a source.

-In this module, then, you'll build a Power BI dashboard to display continuous IoT Central data on a mobile phone.
-When you've completed this module, we encourage you to investigate Power Apps, for a developer-level solution.
+In this module, you build a Power BI dashboard to display continuous IoT Central data on a mobile phone.
+When you've completed this module, we encourage you to investigate Power Apps for a developer-level solution.